 Bitcoin Price USD has had a fascinating journey since its creation in 2009.
 With promises of decentralization and financial freedom, it has appealed to a broad range of investors, traders, and enthusiasts.
 However, Bitcoin has also been a subject of scrutiny and regulation by various governments worldwide.
 This article aims to explore the complex relationship between government regulations and Bitcoin’s price, particularly in terms of its valuation in U.S. dollars (USD).

 When Bitcoin was first introduced, it operated entirely outside the bounds of traditional financial systems.
-However, as Bitcoin gained popularity and started to be used for various types of transactions—some of them illicit—it caught the attention of regulatory bodies.
+However, as Bitcoin to PayPal gained popularity and started to be used for various types of transactions—some of them illicit—it caught the attention of regulatory bodies.
 Since then, countries have taken varied approaches, ranging from complete bans to partial regulations, to govern its use.

 In the U.S., Bitcoin is classified as a commodity by the Commodity Futures Trading Commission (CFTC).
 The Securities and Exchange Commission (SEC) has also weighed in, primarily focusing on Initial Coin Offerings (ICOs) and whether certain tokens should be classified as securities.
 These classifications have a direct impact on how Bitcoin is traded and how its value fluctuates.